Designer-Studios/CodeCreate/SECURITY.md

 ## Security Issues...

-You are not likely to experience security issue as we provide extra security testing apps and firewalls.
+You are not likely to experience security issues as we provide extra security testing apps and firewalls.
 There should be nothing to worry about.